Ultimate Guide to Rooibos Tea and its Benefits

 Benefits of rooibos tea

 Rooibos tea is renowned for a variety of reasons.
-It has high levels of antioxidants, vitamin c, zero caffeine, no additives, and is free from preservatives or colourants.
+It has high levels of antioxidants, ascorbic acid(vitamin C), zero caffeine, no additives, and is free from preservatives or colourants.

 Read on to find out more about the specific benefits of rooibos and why it is now being used as a raw ingredient in a variety of product spaces, such as skincare.